mozilla-b2g/mozilla-runner/README.md

 // run is smart enoguh to figure out where the binary is based on the product name itself.
 // for example on OSX firefox is actually at /Applications/Firefox.app/Contents/MacOS/firefox-bin
-// this means that you safely pass in a directly and expect it to find the binary on linux or OSX. var pathToFirefox = '/Applications/Firefox.app'
+// this means that you safely pass in a directory and expect it to find the binary on linux or OSX. var pathToFirefox = '/Applications/Firefox.app'

 // options are optional